-Thank you Saturday Market Sponsors: Rutherford County Courthouse, Wilson Bank and Trust, The Rutherford County Convention and Visitors Bureau, T-Mobile Cellular, Geico Insurance and State Farm insurance!
+Thank you Saturday Market Sponsors: AT&T, Rutherford County Courthouse, Wilson Bank and Trust, The Rutherford County Convention and Visitors Bureau, T-Mobile Cellular, Geico Insurance and State Farm insurance!

 Ahern Double A Farms (Meat)